• Skip to primary navigation

 Close-up shot of lemon dill aioli in white bowl w/ spoon shot from above.

-Remove the bacon from oven.
+Remove the bacon from the oven.

 Four slices of bacon on a wire rack atop of a baking sheet shot from above.